canonical/cloud-init/CONTRIBUTING.rst

 ----------------

 The cloud-init codebase uses Python's annotation support for storing type annotations in the style specified by `PEP-484`_.
-Their use in the codebase is encouraged but with one important caveat: types from the ``typing`` module cannot be used.

-cloud-init still supports Python 3.4, which doesn't have the ``typing`` module in the stdlib.
-This means that the use of any types from the ``typing`` module in the codebase would require installation of an additional Python module on platforms using Python 3.4.
-As such platforms are generally in maintenance mode, the introduction of a new dependency may act as a break in compatibility in practical terms.

-Similarly, only function annotations are appropriate for use, as the variable annotations specified in `PEP-526`_ were introduced in Python 3.6.
+Their use in the codebase is encouraged but with one important caveat: only function annotations or comment annotations are supported, as the variable annotations specified in `PEP-526`_ were introduced in Python 3.6.